 The Anti-Inflammatory Effects of Keto Foods

-The ketogenic diet had its start way back in the ‘20’s, where it started out as a tool to reduce symptoms in epileptic children.
-Current day research is revealing benefits that would apply to the general population as well.
-There is promising research happening right now studying the positive effects of the ketogenic diet on Alzheimer’s, Parkinson’s, T2 Diabetes, Autism, Cancer, and Mental Illnesses, such as Depression.
+There is promising research happening right now studying the positive effects of the ketogenic diet on Alzheimer’s, Parkinson’s, T1 and T2 Diabetes, Autism, Cancer, and Mental Illnesses.
 The research on the anti-inflammatory effects of a keto diet are becoming especially compelling, because the keto diet can be anti-inflammatory due to the foods that it eliminates, as well as those foods it includes.

 As processed sugar is a known major contributor to inflammation, it is high on the list of foods to avoid, but it is one of many.
 The first thing that gets eliminated on a keto diet are carbohydrates (sugars) with a high glycemic index.
 However the high fiber carbohydrates like leafy greens, cauliflower and Brussels sprouts which are moderately included in a ketogenic diet are believed to be anti-inflammatory.
 The keto diet also emphasizes eating healthy fats and oils, which include anti inflammatory olive, avocado, coconut oils and omega 3’s and steering clear of inflammatory omega 6 fatty acids and inflammatory vegetable oils.